- What is a valid Houston Public Library card?

 TexShare is a cooperative program designed to improve service to Texans.
 Members include public libraries that belong to the regional library systems, academic libraries, and libraries of clinical medicine.
 With a TexShare Card, a library patron may directly borrow books, music, movies and more from any other participating TexShare library, just as if he or she were card-holder there.
 Only staff at the Central Library can issue a TexShare card.
 You must be a city of Houston resident.
 You must have an HPL card that is at least 6 months old, valid and no outstanding fines.
 Texshare card can also be renewed at the circulation desk.

-Texas residents and non-residents with TexShare card must first register as an HPL library card member.
-More information is available on Texas State Library and Archives Commission website.
+- Texas residents and non-residents with TexShare card must first register as an HPL library card member.
+More information is available at Texas State Library and Archives Commission.